 At IrishCentral, Kate is responsible for sourcing, commissioning and managing content of the site.

-Sheila Langan joins IrishCentral as deputy editor and a contributor.
+Sheila Langan is Editor of IrishCentral and a contributor.

 She previously spent three years with sister publication Irish America magazine, first as assistant editor and then in the deputy editor role.